zddhub/opensse/README.md

 ```

 ### Gui Demo - SketchSearchDemo
-You must write `params.json` file using your data path, like:
+You must config `params.json` file using your data path, like:
 ```json
 {
     "searcher":